All Episodes

 He's amazing.

-So and these guys who are driven by power, by force, by control, all they say is, wait till you see how I regulate you.
+So, and these guys who are driven by power, by force, by control, all they say is, wait till you see how I regulate you.

 Wait till you see how I make your life a living kill.

-They throw an audit, they throw a new law, they throw a new this.
+They throw a new this.

 It's a very unique way.

-So and they have no control over it right now.
+So, and they have no control over it right now.

-They're salivating over control in that community.
+They're salivating over controlling that community, salivating.

 Yeah.

-Well, and part of the beauty of Moore's law and what we've seen the last 20 years with the development of tech, in my opinion, is that we've been able to innovate faster than government can regulate.
+Well, and part of the beauty of Moore's Law and what we've seen the last 20 years with the development of tech, in my opinion, is that we've been able to innovate faster than government can regulate, but it seems like that is curbing a little bit.

 And I don't know why.

-But it does feel as if the regulatory power of the government is starting to move at a at as fast or faster of a rate than the innovative capacity of tech uh has been the last few years.
+I don't have a sophisticated enough understanding of tech and economics in order to say why, but it does feel as if the regulatory power of the government is starting to move at as fast or faster of a rate than the innovative capacity of tech has been the last few years.

 But if that innovation can't outpace regulation, then we could be in serious trouble.